Answers to All Your Camper Van Rental Questions

 You charge a lot of tax - what gives?

 Yes, unfortunately, as a Seattle based business we have to collect two separate taxes - 9.6% Washington state sales tax and a 7.7% City of Seattle rental car tax.
 The second tax mus be collected by any rental company in the Seattle area and surrounding counties.
 We believe in taxes, and while this is a lot of extra money, we believe it's important to pay our taxes and report them properly.
+We regret it makes our rentals more expensive to your bottom line, but we believe it's important we do this.

 Oh god...no!
 That would be a lot of rentals.
 Peace Vans is the largest shop of it's kind in the Northwest (and possibly the entire US) - working on only VW vans and older "buses".
 In the summer we can have anywhere between 70-90 vehicles in the shop at various stages of repair, restoration or just waiting for parts, etc. Our rental fleet is a small fraction of all those vans you see when you come to the shop.
 If you want a tour of the shop before or after your rental, let us know and we are happy to make the time and show you around.
 It's a pretty fascinating set up we have and one we are very proud of.